 I’m a landlord, and my tenants can be hard on garbage disposals.
 One time I couldn’t get my preferred brand, so I ended up installing a Barracuda.
 Was it any good?
 Here’s my Barracuda garbage disposal review.

-Barracuda garbage disposals are made by Anaheim.
+Barracuda garbage disposals are made by Moen.
 They are made overseas and imported, and sold in discount hardware and home improvement stores like Menards.
 Barracuda garbage disposals are also sold under the Waste King brand name.

 Why not Insinkerator?